 Natural disaster resources for Missouri

-- My go-to app for weather alerts and notifications is the NOAA Weather App.
-With that app, you’ll get real-time warnings and alerts, specifically as it pertains to your current location.
+- My go-to app for weather alerts and notifications is the National Weather Service App- NOAA Weather Radios.
+That app is the easiest way to get real-time warnings and alerts, specifically as it pertains to your current location.
+Sign up to receive text alerts for free!

-- If you need assistance, whether in the preparedness or recovery stages of disasters, check out the State Emergency Management Agency of the Missouri Department of Public Safety.
+- If you need assistance with emergency services, whether in the preparedness or recovery stages of disasters, check out the Missouri State Emergency Management Agency.

-I hope you enjoyed learning about the disasters that affect Missouri.
+I hope you enjoyed learning about the types of hazards that affect Missouri.

 Be sure to share this article with someone who you think may enjoy it too!